FAQ

 • Should my child do hour-long lessons or 30-minute lessons?

-• Most students benefit the most from 30-minute lessons each week.
+• Most students benefit the most from one to two 30-minute lessons each week.
 I occasionally will offer some of my advanced students hour-long lessons.

 • It would be more convenient if you taught at my child's school.
 Is that something you do?